derek-dchu/awesome-note/binary_tree.md

 define helper(root, min, max):
     if root is null then
         return True
+    if root.val < min or root.val > max then
+        return False
     if root.val == Integer.MAX_VALUE:
         right := root.right is null
     else